 We notice crowds all around us in our daily reality and on the evening news, but we are regularly also part of one.
 We know from experience the effect of joining a crowd and its impact on our individuality.

-Using his painting skills, gathered over the many years in figurative painting, Rost explores the similarities between painting and the construction of crowds.
+Using my painting skills, gathered over the many years in figurative painting, I explore the similarities between painting and the construction of crowds.
 From a distance the specator might perceive an image of a crowd; while approaching the canvas this image will fall apart into sole expressive paintstrokes which release an abstract story on its own.

 These paintings can be abstract and figurative at the same time.

-After years of figurative painting, Rost has found a way to release imagery from the painting while keeping its set of rules intact.
+After years of figurative painting, I have found a way to release imagery from the painting while keeping its set of rules intact.